PROBIC/mSWEEP/README.md

 cluster1
 ```
 The grouping identifiers must be in the same order as their
 corresponding sequences appear in the reference file.
+Alternatively,
+you can use the 'matchfasta' utility to reorder the indicators.

 ### Reordering identifiers
 If your grouping identifiers are not in the same order as in the fasta